Historic federal climate action: What it means for the South

 What is the Inflation Reduction Act or IRA?

 From fighting harmful pollution to catalyzing clean energy programs, this historic legislation now signed into law will create hundreds of thousands of new jobs, cut energy costs, and play a critical role in the fight against climate change.
-Since its passage less than a year ago, the Inflation Reduction Act has already led to the announcement of 90 new clean energy projects nationwide, resulting in nearly 100,000 new jobs and generating over $90 billion for local communities.
+Since its passage one year ago, the Inflation Reduction Act has already led to the announcement of 272 new clean energy projects nationwide, resulting in over 170,000 new jobs and generating over $278 billion in new investments for local communities.

 There has not been a landmark investment of this magnitude since FDR’s New Deal in the 1930s.
 If spent wisely, we can use the $369 billion in climate and clean energy funding to reduce U.S. carbon emissions by 40 percent by 2030.
 We can also use these dollars to rectify longtime environmental injustices for communities of color and people earning a lower wage and ensure their voices are heard and valued in considering these new opportunities.